zbee/xiv-pose-organizer/readme.md

 field.
 This is useful for copying the "Path to File" to open the folder of the pose and examine the other poses in a pack.

----

-It tries to parse as much information as it can from the folder and file names the poses already exist in, to reduce your workload.

-It can be configured such that it requests you do as little as possible, just naming the poses and the authors, and choosing tags and categories - or for much more work that could be done little by little over time to also include previews images for every pose, link to where the pose was downloaded from, how many people are required for the pose to work and how many people are posed in a pack of pose files, and so on.

-You can set it up to have many different categories and tags that each pose could be, or just the default of 2 category and 2 tag options.

 # How to code on this